T0mLam/t0mlam.github.io/_posts/2024-08-22-my-first-ml-project.md

         return self.forward(*args, **kwargs)
 ```

-The `Layer` class is the base class of all other building blocks the model.
+The `Layer` class is the base class of all other building blocks of the model.

-__In forward propagation__, the `forward` method takes an input `X` and return a numpy
-array as output after the layer operations.
+__In forward propagation__, the `forward` method takes an input `X` and return a numpy array as output after the layer operations.

 __In backpropagation__, each layer returns an output gradient, which usually consists of a calculation result of the derivative of the `forward` operations and the input gradients, to its previous layer in the model.